kelbyhawn/easy-ascii/README.md

 # easyASCII

-A clean, simple, easy-to-use list of ASCII codes.
+A clean, simple, easy-to-use list of ASCII codes to copy and paste.

 [easyascii.com](https://easyascii.com)